Writing your next book starts at Protagonist Crafts

 Mind you, don’t start too far before things change, we probably don’t need to hear the country’s five thousand years old history.
 Your protagonist should already be at a crossroads about something and we should have a feeling that something big is about to happen.
 If the ice is going to break from underneath us and plunge us into cold water, we should already be hearing the ice crack and creak.

-2 / Reacting to the change until another problem arrives
+2 / Protagonist is reacting to the change until another problem arrives

 In the second quarter of your story, your protagonist should be mainly reacting to the problem.
 They should be trying to get back on their feet, learning new things about this changed world and figuring out a game plan for dealing with the problem.
 If you’re writing romance, you should show your two characters falling in love during this part of the story.